 - Spend more time on headlines and subject lines.
 They’re hard to write – well – but so important!
 Article headlines and email subject lines often determine who opens and actually reads what you’ve written.
 Are they blah?
 Or click-bait?
 The best titles are descriptive, catchy, short and literal.
 Seems like an impossible combination.
 But there are headline analyzer tools that can help.
 And if you have the capacity to experiment and analyze what works (e.g., A/B testing, for example), you’re guaranteed to improve open rates and reach.

 Writing isn’t just an art; it’s a skill, and it can be learned and strengthened.
-Commit to improving your business writing in 2017 and you’ll not only gain confidence as a communicator, but also impact.
+Commit to improving your business writing and you’ll not only gain confidence as a communicator, but also impact.

 Writing is core to your communications plan.
 Take a look at our planning guide to make sure you have all the key elements in place – and on point.